 Our CBT charges start from £75 per session.
 Depending on the clients needs, depression can be treated in 8-16 sessions of Cognitive Behavioural Therapy.
 Our charges are lower and timescales faster, as we operate on a commercially ethical basis and our therapists are all recognise CBT specialists.

 Depression can be a complex problem and is often linked to other psychological disorders such as bipolar disorder and substance abuse.
 The most common forms of depression are outlined below:

 Major Depressive Disorder (MDD)

 Also referred to as clinical depression, unipolar depression and recurrent depression, MDD is present when two or more major depressive episodes are experienced.
 A depressive episode involves depressed mood and/or loss of interest or pleasure in life activities for at least 2 weeks.
 At least five of the following symptoms are present and this causes significant impairment in social, work or other important areas almost every day.

-This is a milder form of ongoing depression, now referred to as Persistent Depressive Disorder.
+This is a milder form of ongoing depression, previously referred to as Dysthymic Disorder.
 This usually involves fewer symptoms, present for a minimum of two years.
 Depressive symptoms are still present for more days than not and whilst not necessarily disabling, the problem negatively influences the individual's daily life and general outlook.

 Seasonal Affective Disorder (SAD)

 SAD is a mood disorder with a seasonal pattern.
 The precise cause of SAD is still unclear; however it is likely to be related to the variation in light exposure in different seasons.
 Depression which starts in winter and subsides when the season ends is the most common form.
 People with SAD usually have low energy, over sleep, overeat, gain weight and crave for carbohydrates.

 You can rate your depression symptoms by taking a free Depression assessment, such as the PHQ-9 which is a recognised and widely used self-assessment for depression: